iotexproject/halogrants/oep-proposals/open-proposal-energymeter.md

 The hardware is advertised here -> http://www.radiotelemetry.co.uk/subsections/x9400_iot-quad-pulse-counter-2.asp

 There is currently a software project to link this with a payment system.
 We would be interested in a secure blockchain supported system of charging these payments.
 Presumably you have a developer tool kit and other hardware products have been launched with a mobile app and this would be developed with the same goals in mind as UCam.
-We would be happy to work with you on developing the details of how that might work in the IoTeX ecosystem.
+We would like to connect the hardware to your mainnet.
+This is then display the data from energy monitored from thousands of these devices.
+We would use the antenna SDK to transfer amounts based on energy consumption.
+This could then be deducted from the clients wallet.

 ## Total Budget Requested